 From there, he asked the district court to set Long free.

 “The state has reviewed the court’s en banc opinion and has concluded that, in light of the court’s assessment of the evidence in the case and the procedural posture, there is no viable path forward on remand,” Stein wrote.

 Lau works with Duke University’s Wrongful Convictions Clinic and said the Department of Public Safety has taken safety measures to help stop the spread of the coronavirus.
 He pointed out that a rape test kit vanished after Concord police investigators received it from the hospital, and suspect hair samples, along with other pieces of physical evidence, didn’t match Long’s.

 In 2005, new evidence surfaced, which the state had the entire time.

 “You keep saying you got the right person,” Long said.
 “How you got the right person when you got evidence, suspect hair, fingerprints, footprints, carpet fibers?”

-But Long and his attorney are worried the decision might come too late.
+The federal Fourth Circuit Court of Appeals heard that argument in May.
+But Long and his attorney were worried the decision might come too late.

 “There’s approximately 40 incarcerated people who are in a single space with bunk beds that are not 6 feet apart,” Lau said.